 Old Government Buildings is open under ORANGE in the traffic light system.
-Please note temporary visitors entrance is via Bunny Street, opposite Rutherford House.
+The main doors are open once again and are welcoming visitors to the building.
 If you are visiting us, you will need to wear a mask and follow our Covid-19 requirements.
 For the latest on Covid-19 in Aotearoa New Zealand visit the official government website.

 Old Government Buildings is located 280m or a 3-minute walk from Wellington Railway Station and central bus depot in central Wellington.

 Take the Hutt Valley, Melling, Wairarapa, Johnsonville or Kapiti line to Wellington Railway Station, which is a 3-minute walk to Old Government Buildings.

 Catch any bus to Lambton Quay.
 Get off near the Parliament precinct and it’s a 2minute walk to Old Government Buildings.

 From Days Bay, take the East by West ferry to Queens Wharf, travelling to Wellington.
 From there it’s an 8-minute walk to Old Government Buildings.

 Catching a ferry from the South Island?
 Old Government Buildings is a 6-walk from the Bluebridge terminal on Aotea Quay.
 From the InterIslander terminal catch the free shuttle to the Wellington Railway Station, then Old Government Buildings is a 3-minute walk.

 The terrain in and around Old Government Buildings is reasonably flat, but it is a busy urban area, best suited to experienced cyclists.
 There are lots of bike racks at the rear of the building.